 So instead of thinking in terms of ‘goals’ and making ‘plans‘ to get the ‘results‘ we want…

-Instead think: X in theory will provide a given outcome, let me conduct one or more experiments to discover if that is the case.
+Instead think: X, in theory, will provide a given outcome, let me conduct one or more experiments to discover if that is the case.

 - I think that getting a job as X will make me happy; let me volunteer to do this for 1 day; if that looks promising I could take a week holiday and volunteer to do this for 1 week (or a job that is very similar)

-- I think that working for employer X will be much more satisfying that working for my current employer; let me make contact on LinkedIn with a few people that work there and ask them a few questions
+- I think that working for employer X will be much more satisfying than working for my current employer; let me make contact on LinkedIn with a few people that work there and ask them a few questions

-- I think that moving house to live in area X will be much better than where I love now; let me live in a B&B there for 1 week to experience the area and the commute to work
+- I think that moving house to live in area X will be much better than where I live now; let me live in a B&B there for 1 week to experience the area and the commute to work

 - I think that

-What’s more consider that:
+What’s more, consider that:

 - if the experiment fails what have you lost? you will most certainly have learned a lot and you can feed those insights into your next hypotheses and experiments

 - you can take small, incremental steps; conduct small experiments on the road to greater discovery